Frequently Asked Questions?

 5. What is it like to live in Riyadh?

 Riyadh is a vibrant and interesting city of 6 million people.
 Compared to other posts around the world, there is very little in terms of material goods that expatriates must do without.
-Modern shopping malls, supermarkets, coffee shops and restaurants cater to most needs.
+Modern shopping malls, movie theaters, supermarkets, coffee shops and restaurants cater to most needs.
 Those in search of Old Arabia would do well to wander the various souqs located in and around the city.
 AIS-R faculty and staff live on a well-established, expatriate compound (gated community) that contains a restaurant, pool areas, splash pad, children’s play areas, shops, a fully outfitted fitness center and recreation complex.
 Villas are bright, spacious, and fully furnished and set amongst wide sidewalks and streets perfect for walking or cycling.
-The school is roughly a 10 minute walk from compound housing.
+The school is roughly a 5-10 minute walk from compound housing.
 Via one's school-provided vehicle, the downtown/restaurant/shopping areas are about 20 minutes away.
 Check the "Life in Riyadh" tab for more information.

 6. Come vacation time, are there travel opportunities within the Kingdom?